-As your course of radiotherapy goes on, you may have a lot of difficulty chewing and swallowing.
+As your course of radiotherapy goes on, you may have difficulty chewing and swallowing.
 This is because your mouth and throat might be sore.
 You can have a liquid diet if you feel it would help.

 Tell the staff in the radiotherapy department about any problems you are having.
 They can arrange for you to see a dietitian and to have liquid feeds on prescription.

 You can have these feeds by mouth if you feel you can still swallow.
 But many people find they need tube feeding to keep their calorie intake up.
-You can have tube feeding by:
+You can have tube feeding by a:

-- nasogastric tube - your doctor can put a tube up your nose and down into your stomach
+- nasogastric tube - a tube that goes up in your nose and down into your stomach

-- PEG tube - a tube that goes through the skin into the stomach
+- PEG tube - a tube that goes through the skin of your tummy (abdomen) into the stomach

 Your nurse shows you and your relatives how to care for these tubes and how to give the feeds.

-Some people feel quite upset if they have to have tube feeding.
-You may feel as if another part of normal life has been lost to you.
+It is understandable that you might feel upset if you need to have tube feeding.
+You may feel that another part of normal life has been lost to you.
 But it is only temporary.